 Creation Healthcare’s Research on Attitudes Towards Mobile

 My colleague Daniel Ghinn was also a speaker on day one of the conference, discussing Creation Healthcare’s findings following a survey we undertook to research the industry’s attitude towards mobile as a strategic channel.
 Our findings revealed that although there is a lot of optimism from respondents, the steps they are taking in order to engage patients, HCPs and other stakeholders via mobile are cautious, due to the conservative nature of the industry.
-To read more about our research, see this page for a selected key findings.

 Day two started off with Oberoi Consulting’s presentation, which discussed changing business models within the pharmaceutical industry and how mobile technologies can contribute to cost-effectiveness.